 Istomin was curious to hear new works.
-He admired Boulez and knew Pli selon pli and Le Marteau sans maître.
-But he felt that this music did not speak enough to his sensitivity.
+He admired Boulez and had heard Pli selon pli and Le Marteau sans maître, but he felt that this music did not speak enough to his sensitivity.
 Incited by Rostropovich, he had taken an interest in Schnittke, but remained unconvinced.
 He told Robert Jacobson that he had tremendous respect for many contemporary composers, but that “they don’t provide me with visceral, intellectual excitement”.

 When his schedule allowed him, he enjoyed attending premieres, especially when they were composers whom he knew well or when his curiosity had been aroused by the press or by friends.
 He was capable of great enthusiasm, for example for Mass by Bernstein, which had been badly received at the opening concert of the Kennedy Center.
 Istomin vigorously defended it in the New York Times: “I think it’s Bernstein’s magnum opus.
 To me there isn’t an ounce of phoniness in it.
 You have his soul and beliefs and all his fantastic talent on a silver platter in it.
 Yes, it’s ‘popular’.
 No, it’s not eclectic.
 It’s pure Bernstein.
 Love him, love the work.
 I do.
 There is room in my world for Stravinsky, Nono and Bernstein.
 I am tired of seeing one of the greatest talents picked on and poked and maligned.
 Let’s enjoy him while we’ve got him. ”

 Whenever and wherever Istomin made an official tour abroad, he always played a few pieces by contemporary American composers: Chasins’ Preludes, Bernstein’s Anniversaries, Rorem’s Burlesque… When he took over the direction of the William Kapell Competition, he promoted contemporary music, commissioning in succession George Perle, Ned Rorem and Henri Dutilleux to write the compulsory piece.